Puchao64/qa-web3-swap-automation/README.md

 This project demonstrates automated testing of a decentralized token swap UI, covering core user flows, validations, and dynamic state updates.

-The goal is to simulate real-world QA scenarios for Web3 applications, including wallet interaction, token selection, slippage handling, and swap validation.
+The goal is to simulate real-world QA scenarios for Web3 applications, including wallet interaction, token selection, slippage handling, and swap validation logic.

 ---